bhushan-mdn/forge/README.md

    forge [global options] command [command options]

 VERSION:
-   0.1.0
+   0.1.1

 COMMANDS:
-   new      Creates a new project help, h  Shows a list of commands or help for one command
+   new       Creates a new project in $PROJECTS_DIR list, ls  List projects in $PROJECTS_DIR help, h   Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h     show help